King Conquer: 1776 (second album), break-up, and member deaths (2011–present)

 The band reissued their EP Decomposing Normality in 2015 with new cover art after a fan held a crowdfunding campaign in order to have the EP reissued.
 The crowdfund raised over US$4,200.
 Following this, the EP was re-issued later that same year with new artwork and re-arranged track listing with two of the songs renamed ("Interlude" had its title changed to "Cataclysm" and "The Beginning" had its title changed to "The Immersive Design of Suffering").

 King Conquer's final song, "Death Bed", was released onto music streaming services during the summer of 2015.
 The band would break up the following year.

 Previous guitarist John Byrd was found dead on April 9, 2016.
-It was confirmed that he died due to complications concerning his ongoing substance abuse.
-On September 27, 2016, the band released a statement revealing that previous guitarist Brodie Wheeler had died from substance abuse issues.

-Founding bassist Adam Whited died on April 5, 2022, with no cause of death given, ending any hopes for a reunion.
+It was confirmed that he died due to complications concerning his ongoing addiction, namely a fentanyl overdose.
+On September 27, 2016, the band released a statement revealing that previous guitarist Brodie Wheeler had also died from substance abuse issues.
+Founding bassist Adam Whited (who is the brother of founding drummer Chris Whited) died on April 5, 2022, due to complications from his longtime battle with multiple sclerosis.